testingisdocumenting/znai/znai-docs/znai/snippets/snippets-manipulation.md

 # Multiple Surrounded By

-Pass a list to `surroundedBy` to extract multiple blocks
+Pass a list to `:identifier: surroundedBy` to extract multiple blocks

     :include-file: python-examples.py {
       title: "extracted example",